 Arriving at Uobei

-If you avoid the peak hours, as I did, you might be able to walk right in and find a seat immediately.
+If you avoid peak hours, as I did, you can immediately walk in and find a seat.

 Just like Shibuya, the interior of Uobei was bright and full of color.

 Every seat in the restaurant was counter seating only.
-Cramped is how I would best describe it.
-You probably don’t want to visit with a large group.
+Cramped is how I describe it.
+You may not want to visit with a large group.
 If you are dining alone in Tokyo, Uobei would be a great option.

-This was not your quiet, intimate dining experience.
+The ambiance was not your quiet, intimate dining experience.
 It was casual, boisterous, and fun.
 And it was loud.
-You had the sounds of customers, workers, trains delivering plates of food, and the non-stop clicking sound that the tablets made.
+You had the sounds of customers, workers, and trains delivering plates of food and the non-stop clicking sound of the tablets.

 How to order at Uobei

-Many people think that Uobei is a conveyor belt or rotating sushi (kaiten-zushi) restaurant.
-This is not the case.
+Many people think that Uobei is a conveyor belt or rotating sushi (kaiten-zushi) restaurant, but this is untrue.
 Though similar, at Uobei, items arrived by train.
 More of that shortly.

-You will be handed a clipboard when your seat is available.
+The staff will hand you a clipboard when your seat is available.
 At the top of the clipboard will be a number.
 This number is your seat number.
 Above each seat will be a corresponding number.

 When you find your seat, you can begin ordering immediately.
-No need to wait for a server.
-All ordering, including food and drinks, was done by tablet.
-Each seat had their own tablet to order from.
+There is no need to wait for a server to take your order.
+All orders, including food and drinks, were made by tablet.
+Each seat had its tablet from which to order.

-The menu on the tablet was separated into nine sections.
-Set Menu/Limited Time Items, Nigiri Sushi, Gunkan-Maki/Sushi Rolls/Inari, Side Menu, Deserts, and Alcohol/Soft Drinks.
-Just select the items you want, confirm your order, and press order.
+The menu on the tablet had nine sections: Set Menu/Limited Time Items, Nigiri Sushi, Gunkan-Maki/Sushi Rolls/Inari, Side Menu, Deserts, and Alcohol/Soft Drinks.
+Select the items you want, confirm your order, and press order.
 You could order up to three items at a time.

-When your food arrives, remove the plates from the train and press the blinking button.
-The empty train will return back to the kitchen.
-Definitely not something you see every day.
+Remove the plates from the train when your food arrives and press the blinking button.
+The empty train will return to the kitchen.
+It’s not something you see every day.

 Order a drink through the tablet?
 A server will deliver it to you.